Author Archives: khughes

 Sarah Jim is an emerging artist from W̱SÁNEĆ.
 Her ancestry is mixed but her roots are in Tseycum First Nation.
 She has developed her skills and interests further by attaining a BFA at Uvic.
 Due to her close relationship to the land, she has been making art that consists of local flora and fauna, Coast Salish elements, and dreamy landscapes.
 Sarah’s intense interest and love for W̱SÁNEĆ territory has taken her down a path that allows her to interact with the natural environment by learning about the native plants of the area and reflecting upon those interactions visually.

 NOTE ***Please dress for the weather.
-We will be working outside so please be prepared for some physical activity with proper footwear, rain jacket and water bottle. ***We will have lunch together on the land so please bring yourself a bagged lunch and any snacks that you may need.
+We will be working outside so please be prepared for some physical activity with proper footwear, rain jacket and water bottle.

 Charles Campbell and Farheen HaQ with Yuxwelupton Qwal’qaxala (Bradley Dick)